the-turing-way/the-turing-way/chapters/open_science.md

 ## Summary

-Open Science aims to transform science by making research more reproducible, transparent, re-usable, collaborative, accountable and closer to society.
+Open science aims to transform science by making research more reproducible, transparent, re-usable, collaborative, accountable and closer to society.
 It pushes for change in the way that research is carried out and disseminated by digital tools.
-One definition of Open Science, as given by the OECD [is](https://www.fct.pt/dsi/docs/Making_Open_Science_a_Reality.pdf) the practice of making "the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”.
+One definition of Open science, as given by the OECD [is](https://www.fct.pt/dsi/docs/Making_Open_Science_a_Reality.pdf) the practice of making "the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”.
 In order to achieve this openness in science, each element of the research process should:

 - Be publicly available: it is difficult to use and benefit from knowledge hidden behind barriers such as passwords
 - Be reusable: research outputs need to be licensed appropriately so that prospective users know clearly any limitations on re-use